 - There are invitations for Years 11 and 12 students to participate in two-day retreats.
 One has a justice and street ministry focus, and the other a creative and contemplative focus.

-- For Years 10 and 11 students a Franciscan Justice Day is offered, where the colleges that have a Franciscan foundation and spirituality come together to action the call of Jesus, Francis and Clare.
+- For Years 10 and 11 students, a Franciscan Justice Day is offered, where the colleges with a Franciscan foundation and spirituality come together to action the call of Jesus, Francis, and Clare.

 - Throughout the year there are numerous reflection, ministry, leadership, and justice days facilitated by Catholic organisations in which Years 10, 11, and 12 students are invited to participate.